Campus Life

 Through practical experience in performance, the Bob Cole Conservatory of Music educates and inspires students for rewarding careers as artists, teachers, and scholars.
 Tickets are available for purchase online.

-The Carpenter Performing Arts Center engages the community through artistic, educational, and cultural experiences that promote lifelong learning through the performing arts.
+The Carpenter Performing Arts Center engages CSULB and the greater community through artistic, educational, and cultural experiences that enrich lives, promote lifelong learning in and through the performing arts, and serve as a gateway between the university and the greater community.

-Designed specifically for dance instruction and production, the Dance Center includes seven large studios; an instructional classroom; a state-of-the-art dance clinic; a Pilates training facility; a computer and video lab; a large costume design shop; a sound production studio; and the intimate Martha B. Knoebel Dance Theater.
+Designed specifically for dance instruction and production, the Dance Center is located on the north side of the CSULB campus and includes seven large studios; an instructional classroom; a state-of-the-art dance clinic; a Pilates training facility; a computer and video lab; a large costume design shop; a sound production studio; and the intimate Martha B. Knoebel Dance Theater.

 Founded as an educational resource for the campus and community, the Earl Burns Miller Japanese Garden advances the University's ongoing interest in international education and student engagement.
 The Garden is open to the public and free for CSULB students, faculty, and staff.

 The University Art Museum (UAM) creates exhibition and education programs for the interpretation and appreciation of contemporary and modern art and culture.
-Admission to the UAM is free.
+Admission to the UAM is free for all, check out the Gallery Hours

 Campus Shops and Services